Dabz/ccloudexporter/README.md

-# Important information

-In previous versions, it was possible to rely on username/password to authenticate to Confluent Cloud.
-Nowadays, only the API key/secret is officially supported to connect to the Metrics API.

-To ensure backward compatibility, previous environment variables are still available.
-Nonetheless, username/password is now **deprecated** and you **must** rely on API key/secret.

 # Prometheus exporter for Confluent Cloud Metrics API

 A simple prometheus exporter that can be used to extract metrics from [Confluent Cloud Metric API](https://docs.confluent.io/current/cloud/metrics-api.html).